Weizhi-Du/intro-to-flask-guide/README.md

 ## Step 7: Connect the Frontend and Backend

-Axios is a library for making HTTP requests.
+> [**Axios**](https://axios-http.com/docs/intro) is a JavaScript library used in React for making HTTP requests to APIs.
+It simplifies the process of sending GET, POST, PUT, and DELETE requests.
+When implementing a React frontend with a Flask backend, Axios is typically used to communicate between the two, enabling React to send requests to Flask APIs and receive responses efficiently.

 We need to ensure that Axios is correctly set up in your React app to communicate with the Flask backend:
 ```
 npm install axios
 ```